 The Planning Commission of Pakistan is in the process of setting up 27 SEZs under CPEC by introducing Gwadar SEZ as a first model spreading over 3000 acres.
 These SEZs will include eight SEZs in Khyber Pakhtunkhwa, seven in Punjab and Balochistan each, three in Sindh and one each in Gilgit-Baltistan and Islamabad.
 The 250-acre SEZ for Gilgit-Baltistan would be located at Moqpondass for mining and food processing.
 The largest of all of these SEZs will be based in the Punjab's Pind Dadan Khan Industrial City which would be spread over 10,000 acres and would have industrial units for agriculture, textile, food processing, livestock, manufacturing, and energy (Dawn, 2016b).

-Further industrial estates being built in Multan (Phase-II), Bahawalpur, Mianwali, Rahim Yar Khan, Dera Ghazi Khan, and Rawalpindi to support CPEC projects are expected to create 150,000 jobs.
+Further industrial estates being built in Multan (Phase-II), Bahawalpur, Mianwali, Rahim Yar Khan, Dera Ghazi Khan, and Rawalpindi to support CPEC projects are expected to create thousands of jobs.
 Another three SEZs were announced in 2016 which include Quaid-e-Azam Apparel Park at M2 near Sheikhupura Interchange, Industrial City located on M3 near Sahiwal interchange, and a 225 acres Value Addition City near Faisalabad on Expressway (The News, 2016).
-A turnover of Rs 1 trillion is expected with the creation of 2,000,000 jobs through these SEZs.

-These newly built and revamped roads will connect seaports of Gwadar and Karachi in southern Pakistan with cities in central and northern Pakistan, and further north with western China and Central Asia.
+The newly built and revamped roads will connect seaports of Gwadar and Karachi in southern Pakistan with cities in central and northern Pakistan, and further north with western China and Central Asia.
 A 1,100 kilometers long motorway will be built between Karachi and Lahore, as part of CPEC.
 Moreover, the Karakoram Highway (N-35) between Rawalpindi and China's Xinjiang province will be reconstructed and expanded.
 The railway network in Pakistan will be upgraded, including the Karachi-Peshawar section, and extended to China's Xinjiang Railway in Kashgar.
 The estimated \$11 billion needed to modernize the road networks will be financed by low-interest loans (Deloitte, n.d.).